DirectoryTree/Metrics/README.md

 ### Recording with Dates

 By default, metrics are recorded with today's date.
-You can specify a custom date:
+You may specify a custom date using the `date` method:

 ```php
 use Carbon\Carbon;